-Loyola operates a program at Katholieke Universiteit at Leuven (K.U.Leuven).
-Founded in 1425, K.U.Leuven is the oldest Catholic university in the world and one of the premier academic institutions in the Lowlands.
+Loyola operates a program at Katholieke Universiteit at Leuven (KULeuven).
+Founded in 1425, KULeuven is the oldest Catholic university in the world and one of the premier academic institutions in the Lowlands.
 This picturesque, historically rich university has a vibrant intellectual and social life.
-The K.U.Leuven has about 40,000 students; almost 6,000 of whom are internationals.
+KULeuven has about 40,000 students; almost 6,000 of whom are internationals.
 It is world-renowned for philosophy and theology, but our students take courses in many other departments as well.

 Belgium is a very small country located in the heart of Europe.
 It is bordered by four countries: France, the Netherlands, Germany, and Luxembourg.
-There are nine million people there, and three official languages (Dutch, French, and German), though English is widely spoken.
+There are 9 million people there, and three official languages (Dutch, French, and German), though English is widely spoken.
 Leuven is a town of 50,000 people that is located 20 miles east of Brussels, in the Dutch-speaking Flanders region.
 It is less than three hours by train to Amsterdam, Cologne and London, and just one and a half hours from Paris.
 In Leuven, the campus is the city and vice versa.
 With its cobblestone streets and impressive gothic architecture, it is a quaint and charming city that pulses with the life of the university.

-Criteria for Acceptance
+Criteria for Applying